Community-Based Experiential Training Support

 How it Works

-Due to the requirements of our partners and contracts, annual student tracking reports are required.
-Students and residents who complete an AHEC and/or SEARCH rotation will be contacted annually for updated information regarding career progression, including practice site and specialty choice, which will enable us to comply with federal information requirements.
+All students who receive Utah AHEC support will be asked to complete a short survey immediately after the completion of their community-based experiential training.
+Furthermore, due to the requirements of our partners and contracts, annual student tracking reports are required.
+Students and residents who complete a community-based experiential training opportunity facilitated by Utah AHEC will be contacted annually for updated information regarding career progression, including practice site and specialty choice, which will enable us to comply with federal information requirements.
 IT IS ESSENTIAL THAT THESE SHORT SURVEYS BE COMPLETED AND RETURNED EACH YEAR.

 Utah AHEC Clinical Coordinator